speakercorps/proposals/individual_work/rocher_blithe/railsconf_draft.markdown

 _Only visible by review committee._
 _Why is this talk pertinent?
 What is your involvement in the topic?_
 _Explain why this talk should be considered and what makes you qualified to speak on the topic._

-I recently switched careers to become a Rails developer.
-I haven't forgotten what it's like to learn new skills as a beginner.

 I have internationalized and localized a Rails application for a client based outside of the United States.
 I learned that the process not as intimidating as it seems.
 I also learned a few things that would have been helpful to know before I started the project.